petrelharp/moscow_2019/moscow-march-2019.md

 # Simulation: not as easy as you might think

+## Simulations, to

+> - make predictions
+>
+> - guide theory
+>
+> - train inference methods

 -----------------------------

-To check predictions, we need simulations with:
+We need:

+- large populations with long genomes
 - many loci under selection
 - geographic population structure
-- large populations with long genomes

 for long enough to reach equilibrium ($\sim 10N$ generations).